LaiAnTan/Monash-FIT1008/week10/binary_search_tree/binary_search_trees.md

 | Insert          | O(1)                     | O(N)                      | O(log(N))              | O(log(N))               |
 | Delete          | O(1)                     | O(N)                      | O(log(N))              | O(log(N))               |

+Notes:

+Unbalanced BST Best Case insertion is O(1) when you insert an element into the other subtree with no nodes from the root.

 ## Tree sort

 Sorting using a BST.